jgddesigns/stateshaper/CONTRIBUTING.md

 - Create a known list of possible arrays the *Stateshaper* can produce, and a tool that allows for the required output to be compressed into a State Seed.
 - Add a length limit option to cut down the reasonable amount of possible arrays needed.
 - Write a morph function creator that is used to create arrays that arent possible with the default morph function.
+- Use multiple morph functions if needed, using the current iteration value to call them.
 - If a particular set of data can't be built from the known arrays, use AI to brute force compare each missing value and write rules to a matching array.
 - A *Stateshaper* grid tool is planned to be released soon.
 This will help find the rules needed to build certain types of data based on known existing arrays.